savarbhasin/browser/README.md

 ## 🎯 Features

 - ✅ One-click installer for Windows and macOS
+- ✅ Fully standalone - Chromium browser bundled
-- ✅ Launches Chrome with extension pre-loaded
+- ✅ Extension pre-loaded and ready to use
-- ✅ No manual extension installation needed
+- ✅ No Chrome installation required
+- ✅ Universal OAuth flow - works on all Chromium builds
 - ✅ Separate user profile for your browser
 - ✅ Desktop shortcuts (optional on Windows)
 - ✅ Clean uninstallation